Sole proprietorship in Germany: what it is and how to start one

 Liability explained

-As a sole proprietor in Germany, full personal liability applies – meaning all personal assets, including one’s home, savings, and possessions, may be used to settle business debts.
+As a sole proprietor in Germany, full personal liability applies – meaning all personal assets, including one’s property, savings, and possessions, may be used to settle business debts.
 Creditors are not restricted to business assets; they may pursue private wealth if necessary.

 To restrict personal liability, it is possible to convert the sole proprietorship into a limited liability company—such as a UG (entrepreneurial company) or GmbH (private limited company).
-In these cases, liability is generally limited to company assets.
+In these cases, liability gets limited to company assets.
 However, banks may still require personal guarantees for business loans, so residual risk can remain.

 Insurance cover, such as business and professional liability insurance, is strongly advised to protect against operational risks.